Nonlinear parabolic stochastic evolution equations in critical spaces Part II. Blow-up criteria and instantaneous

 To apply \eqref{it:blow_up_norm_general_case_F_c_G_c}, one only needs to control $F_c$ and $G_c$. which can be done with Lemmas \ref{l:embeddings} and \ref{l:F_G_bound_N_C_cn}.
 The control of $F_c$ and $G_c$ is needed only far from $t=s$.
 Actually one can replace $\nonlinearity_c^{\a}(u;\,s,\,\sigma)$ by $\nonlinearity_c^{0}(u;\,\tau,\,\sigma)$ for any random time $\tau\in (s,\sigma)$.
 Indeed, this follows from Theorem \ref{t:local_s}, and Lemmas \ref{l:embeddings} and \ref{l:F_G_bound_N_C_cn}.

 As we will show in Section \ref{s:regularization}, the solution $u$ is typically smoother than its values near $t=s$ and this may simplify the proof of \textit{energy estimates}.
-In applications to concrete SPDEs we always prove the following stronger version of Theorem \ref{t:blow_up_criterion}\eqref{it:blow_up_norm_general_case_F_c_G_c}:
+In applications to concrete SPDEs we always use the following consequence of Theorem \ref{t:blow_up_criterion}\eqref{it:blow_up_norm_general_case_F_c_G_c}: